 After a very pleasant 2 ½ hour Air New Zealand flight, we’re just about to touch down on Tonga’s sole runway when the plane suddenly jerks upward, straight back into the night sky.

-It is at times like this that my desire to hear a reassuring announcement from the captain is outweighed by my concern that he has more important things on his plate at the moment.
+It is at times like this that a reassuring announcement from the captain is in order.
+But there’s also the concern that he has more important things on his plate at the moment.

 As a frequent flier, I’ve been involved in two aborted landings before.
 The first, coming into Atlanta when another plane crossed the runway before us.
 And the second, coming in for a landing in New Delhi, India – where I can only assume (based on my observations in Delhi traffic) that a bull must have wandered onto the runway bringing all landings to a halt.

-By 10pm Pina had checked me into to one of the resort’s seaside “fales” a traditional south pacific-style accommodation.
-Though certainly not luxurious, my fale – Pina’s namesake – had everything I needed and was actually quite charming.
+By 10pm Pina has checked me into to one of the resort’s seaside “fales” a traditional south pacific-style accommodation.
+Though certainly not luxurious, my fale – Pina’s namesake – has everything I need and is actually quite charming.